 Many interesting things were sold at this night market, like this grilled orangish squids that were full of eggs.

-After one week in Thailand, we wanted to try some other than Thai food, and ended up having Western fare at a place called Apple's Place.
-Walloped this minced meat patties with mash and a huge bowl of salad!
+After one week in Thailand, we wanted to try something other than Thai food, and ended up having Western fare at a place called Apple's Place.
+Walloped these minced meat patties with mash and a huge bowl of salad!

-It's our last full day in Thailand, and we would be heading for Laos tomorrow; so to get into the mood some of us had this Beer Lao, it's a light beer and rather good!
+It's our last full day in Thailand, and we will be heading for Laos tomorrow; so to get into the mood, some of us had this Beer Lao, it's a light beer and rather good!

 ไชโย!